HideUnderBush/HideUnderBush.github.io/_pages/cv.md

 Others
 ======
-an ACG guy!
-Currently I start to write Tech blogs, new posts will can be found [here](https://hideunderbush.github.io/year-archive/)
+An ACG guy!
+Currently I start to write Tech blogs, new posts can be found [here](https://hideunderbush.github.io/year-archive/)